 Mice in the house are nothing short of a nightmare.
-Grains, fabrics, furniture, they chew through and feast on almost anything.
-It almost feels like it is their life’s mission to destroy anything precious to you.
+Grains, fabrics, and furniture; mice chew through and feast on almost anything.
+It almost feels like their life’s mission to destroy anything precious to you.

-Generally believed to be attracted to cheese, mice are omnivorous and prefer both meat and vegetation.
-Contrary to popular belief, they are a little averted to cheese because of its strong smell.
+Generally believed to be attracted to cheese, mice are omnivorous and prefer meat and vegetation.
+Although they do eat cheese, it is not their preferred food.

 But leave out any other human (and even pet!) food, and you will find those pesky little creatures munching on them to their heart’s content.